johandahlberg/piper/README.md

 [![Build Status](https://travis-ci.org/johandahlberg/piper.png?branch=master)](https://travis-ci.org/johandahlberg/piper)

-A pipeline project for the [SNP&SEQ Technology platform](http://www.molmed.medsci.uu.se/SNP+SEQ+Technology+Platform/) built on top of [GATK Queue](http://www.broadinstitute.org/gatk/guide/topic?name=intro#intro1306).
-Note that this project is under heavy development and might not be entirely stable at this point.
-It's also worth noting that this project has the primary goal of analyzing sequencing data from the SNP&SEQ Technology platform and therefore has dependencies on metadata files which are created in the workflow of the platform, such as the `report.xml` which is created by [Sisyphus](https://github.com/Molmed/sisyphus) and delivered with sequencing data from our facility.
-I'd however be more than happy to support anyone interested in extending the pipeline to other contexts.
+A pipeline project started at the [SNP&SEQ Technology platform](http://www.molmed.medsci.uu.se/SNP+SEQ+Technology+Platform/) built on top of [GATK Queue](http://www.broadinstitute.org/gatk/guide/topic?name=intro#intro1306).
+Since then Piper has been adopted by the Swedish [National Genomics Infrastructure (IGN)](http://www.scilifelab.se/platforms/ngi/) for use in the the Swedish Genomes Program as well as for samples submitted through the Illumina Genome Network to the NGI platform.

 Piper builds on the concept of standardized workflows for different next-generation sequencing applications.
 At the moment Piper supports the following workflows: